Blog

 Video

-Because all INSEAD admissions interviews are conducted by the school’s alumni, these video questions provide a way for the members of the school’s admissions committee to virtually “meet” candidates and supplement the information provided in the written portions of the application.
-The videos give the committee direct and dynamic insight into applicants’ character and personality, as well as another angle on their language abilities.
-About the videos, INSEAD says on its site, “The MBA Admissions Committee is interested in obtaining an authentic view of you as a person, to see how you think on your feet and how you convey your ideas.”
-So when the time comes for you to record your responses, do your best to relax, answer genuinely, and let your true self shine through!
+Because all of INSEAD’s admissions interviews are conducted by the school’s alumni, these video questions provide a way for the members of the school’s admissions committee to virtually “meet” candidates and supplement the information provided in the other portions of the application.
+The four responses, and especially the ones recorded over video, give the committee direct and dynamic insight into applicants’ character and personality, as well as another angle on their communicative abilities.
+So when the time comes for you to record or write your responses, do your best to relax, answer genuinely, and let your true self shine through!

 Learn more about INSEAD’s academic program, elective courses, location, facilities, and other key features by downloading your free copy of the mbaMission INSEAD Insider’s Guide.